arman0524/Dukaan/README.md

 Track: That's it!
 The app will automatically calculate and show you the current balance for that customer.

 i built Dukaan  to empower local businesses.
-We hope it makes your life easier!